YedukrishnanTY/Connect-Social-Media/README.md

 admin login id - admin@gmail.com

-password - admin@123 (if you want to change it , you can do it in the code(login.jsx))
+password - admin123 (if you want to change it , you can do it in the code(form.jsx))

 install node &